universevoyager/solar-system/README.md

 ## Known Issues
 - Changing orbit parameters at runtime is not supported, make sure to edit the JSON and restart.
+- Some Saturn moons have incorrect orbits outside Saturn's ring tilt (math mismatch).
 - Planetary shadows on some moons are missing or inconsistent, they should be occluded at certain angles.
-- Realistic-size presets need a larger camera distance, the current 0.2 to 1.5 range is tuned for the Minimal preset.
+- Realistic-size presets need a larger camera distance, the current focus distance range is tuned for the Simulation preset.
-- Maximum time scale (10,000,000x) is too fast and should likely be reduced by 10x.
+- Maximum time scale (200,000x) can still be too fast for some devices.
 - Grid layout buttons can override their borders when sized by layout groups.
 - Moon tidal-locking is correct in motion, but the initial facing direction is not aligned to Earth by default.